tpbnick/docs/docs/py-working-with-lists.md

     ^
 IndentationError: unexpected indent
 ```
 You can avoid unexpected indentation errors by indenting only when you have a specific reason to do so.
-So far, we have only needed to indent when we used a `for` loop.
+So far, we have only needed to indent when we used a `#!py for` loop.

 ### Forgetting the Colon
-The colon at the end of a `for` statement tells Python to interpret the next line as the start of a loop:
+The colon at the end of a `#!py for` statement tells Python to interpret the next line as the start of a loop:

 ```py linenums="1"
 magicians = ['alice', 'david', 'carolina']